 On its own, such a model would be regarded as poor predictor of a new product.
 However, understanding that the models were produced with the assumption of perfect information meant that valuable insight about consumer information could be made.

 If actual demand was 1% percent but true demand (with perfect information) was 67% percent, the discrepancy could be explained as an information gap.

 This information gap included all impediments to purchase and inefficiencies in the marketing and distribution.
 This could include of imperfect information from lack of awareness, absent POS material, poor branding, lack of product availability, non-existent to poor education of builders on the product and also stock availability and inertia other product sales.

 The Choice Model revealed four important facts.

-- valuation of each feature revealed that thermal and acoustic properties and fire rating were key sales triggers.
+- The valuation of each feature revealed that thermal and acoustic properties and fire ratings were key sales triggers.

 - Poor marketing and distribution of the product that was the main reason for poor sales, not the product or pricing.

 Following the study, senior company representatives confirmed anecdotally through their own investigations that the product was indeed poorly marketed by their distributors.
 They embarked on an education program, sharing the insights above, showing how distributors could achieve more sales, higher margins and add their own value-added services such as installation warranties.
 Since implementing the channel marketing strategy, sales of the Hebel Power Floor have increased dramatically.
 Importantly, this has been achieved without reducing the product price.